Creating a nationwide Learning Health System

 Your commitment will transform the model of care

-Sydney Children’s Hospitals Foundation is seeking funding to support the SCHN node of this project, including clinical leaders, research staff and data scientists.
+Sydney Children’s Hospitals Foundation is seeking funding to support the SCHN hub of this project, including clinical leaders, research staff and data scientists.
 Funding for this program will lay the groundwork for building a transformative, Learning Health System that is evidence driven and visionary, supporting millions of patients in accessing close to real-time health information to inform the best healthcare choices.

 About Professor Tom Snelling